alexa-labs/skill-sample-nodejs-sauce-boss/instructions/customize-skill-content.md

     2. Open **[helpIntent.json](../lambda/py/documents/helpIntent.json), [launchRequest.json](../lambda/py/documents/launchRequest.json), and [recipeIntent.json](../lambda/py/documents/recipeIntent.json)**

     3. These files might look confusing, but don't worry, we only care about lines `14-35`.
-On line `14`, you will find a property called `resources` (Feel free to use CTRL+F to find it if needed).
+On line `14`, you will find a property called `resources` (Feel free to use CTRL+F to find it if needed), which contains all of the images and assets that our APL document uses.
 There are 3 JSON Objects in the `resources` array that we care about:
     ```js
     "resources": [
         {